mkbeh/rin-bitshares-arbitry-bot/src/README.md

 An arbitration bot only works inside bitshares.
 The bot builds up the volume of four assets:
 BTS, BRIDGE.BTC, CNY, USD.
-Market pairs are taken from the bitshares node with ES and then are added to the chains along which the bot works.
+Market pairs are taken from third party API using the bitshares node with ES plugin.
+Then market pairs are added to the chains along which the bot works.
 The description of the arbitration algorithm is in the module `src.algorithms.arbitryalgorithm`.
 ***
-Further installation assumes that your node, wallet and explorer are on one server, and the bot is on another.

 ### **How bot works**
 [TO DO]